You are here

 About MHA Screening

-Since its inception in May 2014, MHA has collected over 1.5 Million screens.
+Since its inception in May 2014, MHA has collected over 4 million screens through our online screening program MHA Screening.
 Today, MHA collects around 3,000 screenings daily.

 After completing their screening, individuals receive immediate results, education, resources and linkage to affiliates.
 Along with the results of their screens, individuals provide MHA with valuable demographic and survey responses that allow us to further support our mental health policy and education efforts.